yogeshmpandey/yogeshmpandey.github.io/_posts/2016-12-27-Kareri-Trek- A-Snowy-Christmas-Treat.md

 >Out Hut in morning

 It was about 7 pm and the valley was pitch dark.
 The sound of the water and wild animals echoed in the valley.
 The longest sleepless night was about to start.
-After the funny and serious stories started to settle, the echoes and contemplations of the wildlings in the valley took over the talks.
+After the funny and serious talks, the stories started to settle, the echoes and contemplations of the wildlings in the valley took over the talks.
 It was then when we heard someone scratching the tent from the outside.
 I looked at my watch it was 10.43 pm.
 At first, we ignored the sound.
 Then again we heard it and this time it was more clearer.
 Friends from another tent also anticipated that something from outside is scratching the tents.
 This went on for half an hour until one of us went outside to inspect.
 After few minutes it was known our wild bear was nothing but a string rubbing against the tent due to wind.
 We laughed at ourself and went again to sleep.

 <img src="http://i.imgur.com/Nup9KcG.jpg" alt="Crossing The Bridge">